How to conjugate verbs for YO in Spanish

 (I’m from Cancun.
 And you?)

-When I say “Soy de Cancún” the verb is SER, and it’s conjugated for the person yo, the one and only conjugation is SOY.
-Observa (Observe) that OY ending.
-It’s going to make a comeback.
-Wait for it.
+When we say “Soy de Cancún” the verb is SER, and it’s conjugated for the person yo, the one and only conjugation is SOY.
+Observe that OY ending.

 We use SOY when we talk about our nationality, occupation, our nature, character.

-• Soy maestra de Spring Spanish.
-(I’m a Spring Spanish teacher.)
+Soy maestra de Spring Spanish. | I’m a Spring Spanish teacher. |

-Ahora vamos con ESTAR.
-(Now let’s go with “estar”, to be.)
+Now let’s go with “estar”, to be.

 Amiga, ¿dónde estás?
 No te veo.